FAQs

 I am interested in being a moderator, what are my next steps?

 Thank you for your interest!
-Moderators should send an email to hurs@uconn.edu with the subject line: [FULL NAME]: INTERESTED IN MODERATING, and we will follow up with more information and instructions by March 10th.
+Moderators should send an email to hurs@uconn.edu with the subject line: [FULL NAME]: INTERESTED IN MODERATING, and we will follow up with more information and instructions.

 I am interested in attending the symposium, but I have no research experience.
 How can I participate?